TheUnderScorer/when/README.md

 In addition to handling simple dictionaries, "when" also lets you handle more complex cases.

-> Hint: Every operator is also provided as helper function,
+> Hint: Every operator is also provided as helper function.

 ### In array